drugm8/LearnM8/docs/user-guide/api-reference.md

 - Python function oracles (`module.py:function`) automatically trigger `mode='run'`

 **Feature Extraction:**
-- All learners use the same featurizer_type if specified
+- All learners use the same featurizer if specified
 - Chemprop can use features as extra descriptors (x_d) or work purely with graphs
 - Features are cached in HDF5 format for 100x speedup on repeated access